 It’s your last morn of freshly baked pastries.
 Eat ‘em up and get in your farewells as you cruise into Juneau to transfer to the airport.

 Due to the nature of the exploration, the itinerary is a guideline and may change in order to maximize wildlife and natural encounters.
 Variations in itinerary and the order of days may occur.

-Transfers and baggage handling between airport/vessel on embark/disembark day; cabin accommodations and meals aboard the ship; non-alcoholic beverages; most spirits, wine, and beer; entry fees to national parks/preserves; from-the-boat adventure activities, including kayaking, snorkeling, and stand-up paddle boarding; gear on loan (limited supply of rubber boots); one complimentary massage.
-Subject to change without notice.
+Transfers and baggage handling between airport/vessel on embark/disembark day; shipboard accommodations; non-alcoholic beverages; most spirits, wine, and beer; entry fees to national parks/preserves; from-the-boat adventure activities, including kayaking, snorkeling, and stand up paddleboarding; gear on loan (limited supply of rubber boots); one complimentary massage; all meals onboard the ship.
+Inclusions subject to change without notice.